genesiscommunitysuccess/docs/docs/02_database/00_landing-page.md

 - [Helper Classes](/database/helper-classes/) - You can look at helper classes for details of classes such as Subscription, Write Result and Modify Details.

-- Asynch and RxJava APIs - For more details about Genesis look at Asynch and RxJava APIs.
+- Async and RxJava APIs - For more details about Genesis look at Async and RxJava APIs.

 - API - You can then explore specific APIs, such as the  Event Handler API and Authorisation API